We help people to live well with MS

 Bladder and bowel

 These are common symptoms in MS, which can have a big impact on many aspects of your daily life.
-Understanding your bladder and bowel and the simple changes you can make to give you the confidence to manage those issues.
+Understanding your bladder and bowel can give you the confidence to manage those issues.
 With the right support and information, most bowel problems can be overcome, and avoiding infections goes a long way to managing your bladder.

 About half of all people with MS have problems with aspects of thinking, perhaps with memory, attention span or concentration – collectively known as cognitive problems.
 Keeping your brain healthy and active through reading, creative activities or puzzles, can really help.
 The content of our dedicated website about cognitive difficulties in MS StayingSmart was fully updated in July 2017, providing ways to maximise brain health.